 'We're all Tyre': Mourners gather for Nichols' funeral

-Sharpton began his eulogy by recognizing family members of others who have been killed by police who attended the funeral, including George Floyd, Botham Jean, Eric Garner and Breonna Taylor.
-He then invited Vice President Kamala Harris to speak to the mourners.
+“The only thing that's keeping me going is that I truly believe that my son was sent here on assignment from God.
+And I guess now his assignment is done.
+He's gone home,” she said, urging Congress to pass police reform.

-“We mourn with you and the people of our country mourn with you,” Harris told Nichols' family.
+The Rev. Al Sharpton and Vice President Kamala Harris both delivered impassioned speeches calling on lawmakers to approve the George Floyd Justice in Policing Act, a broad package of reforms that includes a national registry for police officers disciplined for misconduct, a ban on no-knock warrants and other measures.

-Harris said the beating of Nichols by police officers was a violent act that went against the stated mission of police to ensure public safety.
+Harris said the beating of Nichols, a 29-year-old Black man, by five Black police officers was a violent act that violated the stated mission of police to ensure public safety.

 Tiffany Rachal, the mother of Jalen Randle, who was fatally shot by a Houston police officer in 2022, sang a rendition of the classic gospel standard “Total Praise” to rousing applause from the congregation and Nichols' family.